Location area identity: Broadcast

 The LAI is broadcast regularly through a broadcast control channel (BCCH).
-A mobile station (e.g. cell phone) recognizes the LAI and stores it in the SIM Card.
+A mobile station (e.g. cell phone) recognizes the LAI and stores it in the subscriber identity module (SIM) card.

 If the mobile station is moving and notices a change of LAI, it will issue a location update request, thereby informing the mobile provider of its new LAI.
 This allows the provider to locate the mobile station in case of an incoming call.